Cray-HPE/docs-csm/operations/power_management/Power_On_and_Boot_Managed_Nodes.md

         kubectl logs -f -n services cfs-51a7665d-l63d-41ab-e93e-796d5cb7b823-czkhk ansible
         ```

-1. (Only for Slingshot 2.1.1 and 2.1.2) Set permissions on the SSH keys in the `slingshot-fabric-manager` pod.
+1. (Only for HPE Slingshot 2.1.1 and 2.1.2) Set permissions on the SSH keys in the `slingshot-fabric-manager` pod.

     1. (`ncn-m001#`) Enter the `slingshot-fabric-manager` pod.